clanguagesh/IA-CCL/README.md

 [dota15_20_result.pth](https://drive.google.com/uc?export=download&id=1dDqjhGEUNYCvaGuDANbWyKWa47SsSVYR)

 ## Train
-The training code will be available when my paper is accepted.
+The training code will be available after our paper is accepted.

 ## Test
 Before test IACCL, you need replace the data-path in configs/_base_/datasets/dotav15.py, then you need download the pth and put it in checkpoint directory.
 You could test IACCL with the following command: